ant-design/ant-design-web3/docs/guide/contributing.md

 ## How to Contribute

 **When submitting a PR, please execute `pnpm changeset` to generate the changelog first, and then submit the PR.** We manage version releases through [changesets](https://github.com/changesets/changesets/blob/main/docs/intro-to-using-changesets.md).
 Executing this command will generate changelog files under `.changeset`, and these files will be automatically merged into `CHANGELOG.md` when released.
 But not every PR needs a changelog, for example, PRs that do not involve package content modifications such as documents and official websites do not need to execute this command.
-For more changesets usage guide, please refer to: [adding-a-changeset](https://github.com/changesets/changesets/blob/main/docs/adding-a-changeset.md).
+For more changesets usage guide, please refer to: [How to add Changelog](https://web3.ant.design/guide/changelog).

 ### Contribute Code